aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Image finalization**

-- I ran a few commands to make sure everything worked properly (and deleted any created directories afterward):
+- I ran a few commands to make sure everything worked properly (and deleted any created directories afterward) -- but only run these if those packages were installed above:
     - `composer create-project --prefer-dist cakephp/app cakephp`
     - `rails new railshw -d mysql`
 	- `django-admin startproject mysite`